 Makers spend millions making smartphone photography foolproof, but sometimes it’s good to bypass the JPEG processing, AI and other clever tech – and simply shoot raw.

-There’s nothing wrong with all the auto-fix everything and computational photography/AI features now built into many phones, but as with conventional cameras, it’s useful to know how to shoot raw on your phone.
+There’s nothing wrong with all the auto-fix everything and computational photography/AI features now built into many Android phones, but as with conventional cameras, it’s useful to know how to shoot raw on your phone.
 Why?
 Well, you can end up with better-looking images, for a start.

 When you shoot raw on your phone, minimal processing is applied, enabling you to fine-tune the image as you want, and it makes even more sense now larger, more-sophisticated sensors are appearing in phones.